Teachers follow these steps to assign subskills for students to work on in Accelerated Math Instructional Practice.

 If you want to add more assignments, select Add Assignments to go back to the page where you choose assignments.

-Since you can't review or change the assignments after you create them, it can be helpful to print or save this page as a record of the days you selected for skills and assignments.
+Since you can't change the assignments after you create them, it can be helpful to print or save this page as a record of the days you selected for skills and assignments.
 This is also helpful if you want to share the Assignment Plan with teachers of other classes.

 - When you have finished setting the schedule for skills and assignments, select Create Assignments at the top or bottom of the page.